kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 This figure shows the architecture, the sample app and today's session include.

-Of course, the client app is made by Flutter and Dart,
+Of course, the client app is made by Flutter and written in Dart,

-the client app can use Cloud Firestore through Firebase Client SDK,
+the client app can connect to Cloud Firestore via Firebase Client SDK,

-and also can make HTTP request to HTTP Function deployed to Cloud Run.
+and also can make HTTP request to HTTP Function deployed on Cloud Run.

 Events occurred in Cloud Firestore are transferred to Firestore triggered function also deploy on Cloud Run,

 through Eventarc as CloudEvents format.

-We try to write both functions in Dart, using two pub.dev packages.
+We try to write functions both in Dart, using two pub.dev packages.

-Through the session, let't have a look at each component in detail,
+Through the session, let't have a look at each component step by step,

 and we would be able to build server-side processing for Firebase in Dart.

 -->

----

-# Table of Contents

-1. ...
-2. ...
-3. ...

 ---